darmie/KaaL/docs/MICROKERNEL_CHAPTERS.md

 # KaaL Rust Microkernel - Development Chapters

-> **A chapter-by-chapter guide to building a pure-Rust seL4-compatible microkernel**
+> **A chapter-by-chapter guide to building the KaaL capability-based microkernel in Rust**
 >
 > Each chapter is a self-contained milestone with documentation, implementation, and testing.